Femen: Ukrainian issues

 Femen has protested "against the limitation of democratic liberties and freedom of the press" during Viktor Yanukovich's presidency and against (Ukrainian) government corruption.

-Femen protest actions have also taken place against anti-Ukrainian policies by the Russian Orthodox Church and the Russian President and Government of Russia.
+Femen protest actions have also taken place against anti-Ukrainian policies by the Russian Orthodox Church and the Russian president and Government of Russia.
 It also demanded "independence for the Ukrainian church".

 In 2012, Femen stated that its goals were "to develop leadership, intellectual and moral qualities of young women in Ukraine" and "to build up the image of Ukraine, [a] country with great opportunities for women".
 In 2010, the stated goals of the organization were "to shake women in Ukraine, making them socially active; to organize in 2017 a women's revolution."

+In August 2022 Femen claimed responsibility for a topless protest against German chancellor Olaf Scholz, and his administration's continued links to Russian oil and gas following the outbreak of the Russian Invasion of Ukraine.
+The activists call for an immediate embargo of Russian gas.

+In October 2024, Femen staged the "Fuck Russia" and "Fuck Iran" protest in front of the Iranian Embassy in Kyiv, condemning the inaction of the international community as Iranian drones killed Ukrainian civilians.
+The protest targeted the Iranian and Russian governments and the perceived failures of the UN to address the crisis.

+In December 2024, Femen organized the #unrussiaUN and "Fuck UN" protest at the "Broken Chair" sculpture in Geneva, calling for Russia's expulsion from the United Nations and criticizing the organization's passivity in responding to the war in Ukraine.
+The protest highlighted the human cost of the conflict and the need for decisive international action.

+In December 2024, Femen staged a protest in Vatican City to highlight Russia's war crimes against Ukrainian children.

+On December 27, 2024, Femen activist Yana Fedorets held a protest in St. Peter's Square to draw attention to the forced displacement of Ukrainian children by Russian forces.
+The peaceful action was met with an aggressive response, with Fedorets and a photographer documenting the event detained by local police.

+Despite efforts to destroy all photographs, some were successfully transmitted before the arrests, ensuring the protest gained international attention.
+Femen continues to call for decisive global action against Russian war crimes.

 International issues

 In December 2012, Femen "warned" the European Union "to stop immediately political, economic and cultural contacts with Gazprom-Kremlin's dictatorship", because "dependence on Nord Stream 1 will bring Europe to an economic collapse and the abolition of visas requirements for Russians threatens Europe with a cultural Armageddon".
-An 8 April 2013 "topless ambush" of Russian President Vladimir Putin (accompanied by German Chancellor Angela Merkel) at the Hanover trade fair was described by Alexandra Shevchenko as "non-violent women protesting against the most dangerous dictator in the world, it got great coverage and will hopefully inspire people in Russia as well as helping us to recruit new members".
+An 8 April 2013 "topless ambush" of Russian president Vladimir Putin (accompanied by German chancellor Angela Merkel) at the Hanover trade fair was described by Alexandra Shevchenko as "non-violent women protesting against the most dangerous dictator in the world, it got great coverage and will hopefully inspire people in Russia as well as helping us to recruit new members".